You Have Questions About The 'Mulan' On Disney+ Situation. We've Got Answers

 On December 4, Mulan will be added to Disney+’s regular catalog and all users will be able to stream it for no additional cost.
 There’s no word yet on when or whether you’ll be able to rent it elsewhere.

-If your country has Disney+, the short answer is no. Right now, the streaming service is available in 14 countries including the U.S., the U.K., Canada, and Australia, and Disney+ also has plans to extend to several other countries in Europe and Latin America later this fall.
-But if Disney+ isn’t headed to your country — and if your local movie theater is open — you might be able to watch Mulan on the big screen.
-Disney CEO Bob Chapek previously said that Mulan will have a theatrical release in certain countries “where currently we have no announced launch plans for Disney Plus and where theaters are open,” per CNET.
+If your country has Disney+, the short answer is no. Right now, the streaming service is available in 14 countries including the the U.K., the U.S, Canada, and Australia, and Disney+ also has plans to extend to several other countries in Europe and Latin America later this autumn.
+But if Disney+ isn’t headed to your country — and if your local cinema is open — you might be able to watch Mulan on the big screen.
+Disney CEO Bob Chapek previously said that Mulan will have a theatrical release in certain countries “where currently we have no announced launch plans for Disney Plus and where theatres are open,” per CNET.

 According to IMDb, Mulan will have its cinematic release in six countries on September 4, and then six more next week.
-It was also released a day early in Croatian theaters.
+It was also released a day early in Croatian cinemas.